How to switch from notioncharts.io to GRID: a step-by-step guide

 3. You’re all set!
 You should see your chosen database in the data panel.
 Note that your database appears in alphabetical order in GRID, so it might look a bit different than on your Notion page.

-You’re ready to start creating charts like you built with Notioncharts, and you can even use GRID’s Chart builder if you need a helping hand.
+You’re ready to start creating charts like you built with Notioncharts, and you can even use GRID’s Chart builder or Chart Assistant if you need a helping hand.
 You’ll be given the option to use the chart builder when you connect your Notion database.
 You can also access it from the plus menu when adding one of the four supported chart types to your document: Column, Bar, Area or Line.
 Once activated, the chart builder will be visible in the bottom right corner of the data panel.
 You can learn more about the chart builder in this short tutorial:

 Next, let’s put your visualization back into Notion.
 There are a couple of ways to do this: